robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main benefit of Go's `defer` statement for resource management?

-A) Performance optimization
+- A. Performance optimization
-B) Guaranteed cleanup execution regardless of exit path
+- B. Guaranteed cleanup execution regardless of exit path
-C) Memory allocation
+- C. Memory allocation
-D) Error prevention
+- D. Error prevention

 ### Back

-**B) Guaranteed cleanup execution regardless of exit path**
+**B. Guaranteed cleanup execution regardless of exit path**

 `defer` ensures cleanup code runs when the function exits, regardless of whether it exits normally, returns early, or panics, making resource management more reliable.